 Graphic Designer: Mike Grittani (Grittani Creative, Ltd.)

-Audio Engineer: Dan Nichols (Aphorisms Studios)
+Audio Engineer: Dan Nichols (Aphorism Studios)

 Treasurer: Ramzan Dhanji